Instance Methods #

 - Concept Explanation: In a

-mutatingmethod, you can not only modify properties but also directly assign a brand new instance to the implicitselfproperty.
-This is particularly useful in Enumeration (Enum) state switching logic. - Key Syntax:
+mutatingmethod, you can not only modify properties but also assign a completely new instance to the implicitselfproperty.
+This is particularly useful in state switching logic for Enumerations (Enum).

 enum TriStateSwitch {